leftidev/cpp-Gravity-Gizmo/README.md

 How to play?
 ------------
-Press A, D or Left and Right arrow keys to move.
+Press A, D or Left, Right arrow keys to move.
 Spacebar to jump.

 Other
 -----